gflze/GFLBans/gflbans/api/API.md

     last_heartbeat: Optional[PositiveIntIncl0]
 ```

+***

-### Heartbeat
+## Heartbeat

-The gflbans plugin should periodically send data to gflbans so that gflbans can:
+The GFLBans plugin should periodically send data to GFLBans so that GFLBans can:

  - Know if the server is alive
  - Update infractions that only decrement while the player is online
  - Display information about the server in the Web UI

-The heartbeat route is present at /api/v1/gs/heartbeat and should be POSTed do with JSON data in the following format:
+The heartbeat route is present at `/api/v1/gs/heartbeat` and should be POSTed with JSON data in the following format:

 ```Python
 class Heartbeat: